kerlosatef/translation/README.md

 ```

 ## Usage
-**Text Input**: Enter the text you want to translate in the provided text field.
+- **Text Input**: Enter the text you want to translate in the provided text field.
-**Copy**: Tap the copy icon to copy the text to the clipboard.
+- **Copy**: Tap the copy icon to copy the text to the clipboard.
-**Translate**: Tap the translate icon to translate the text.
+- **Translate**: Tap the translate icon to translate the text.
-**Swap Languages**: Tap the swap icon to switch between Arabic and English.
+- **Swap Languages**: Tap the swap icon to switch between Arabic and English.
+- **Text-to-Speech**: Listen to the translated text in the selected language.

 ## API
 This app uses the Google Cloud Translation API for text translation.